 Chylothorax is a build up of a milky fluid known as chyle in the pleural cavity.
-Chyle is a highly fatty lymphatic fluid draining from the intestine.
-Normally, chyle is channeled through the tiny ducts from one lymph node to another and collects in the thoracic duct near the heart.
+Chyle is a fatty lymphatic fluid which drains from the intestine.
+Normally, chyle is channelled through the tiny ducts from one lymph node to another and collects in the thoracic duct near the heart.
 The thoracic duct empties into the vena cava, the large blood-carrying vein that enters the heart.

 The pleurae are two membranes which surround the lungs.
 The parietal pleura is the outer membrane, which is attached to the chest wall, the inner one is known as the visceral pleura and is attached to the lung.
 In between these two membranes is the pleural cavity.
 The pleural cavity contains a small amount of pleural fluid which lubricates the pleural surfaces.